genaiforbusiness/chatbox/README.md

 ### Terminal

-You can open a new terminal in your Codespace by going to the "Terminal" menu and selecting "New Terminal" or pressing `CTRL` + `SHIFT` + `.
+You can open a new terminal in your Codespace by going to the "Terminal" menu and selecting "New Terminal" or pressing `CTRL` + `SHIFT` + `C`.

 ### Running the Example App